ec-europa/platform-dev/profiles/common/modules/custom/ecas/README.md

 - user-user-field_lastname

 ### ecas_import_users :
-This module allows to browse the LDAP directory, import users accounts and create related users accounts.
+This module allows the system to browse the LDAP directory, import users accounts and create related users accounts.
 Same updates as the core module.
 This module must populate the following fields related to user accounts during a user account creation :